waterdrops0/nouncil-whisperer/README.md

 To have a better feeling for what the process looks like you can check out the following picture for a visualization of the Step Function definition:

 [![Overview of the step function](/docs/step-function-overview.png)](/docs/step-function-overview.png)

+### TODO List

+- Modify the transcription formatting script to remove unnecessary 'start' and 'end' disclaimers and extra decimals on timestamps. ❌
+- Find a way to upload the entire 2h+ audio by increasing the maximum time allowed for the SageMaker job. ❌
+- Ensure the transcription workflow automatically uploads the .txt transcript to GitHub at the end. ❌